jasonATindiecentive/dadevelopertest/README.md

 - Create tables using command console
 - Write code using PHP Storm and FTPing into my Dev Instance
 - Set up git repository, deployment keys
-- Write CloudFormation template to launch environment.
-The CF templates launches a VPC, Aurora Instance, ALB with HTTPS certificate, and CloudFront distribution.

 I spent about 2 hours writing the code with the remainder of the time setting up the DEV environment and writing CF templates.